-Human resources, or HR, refers to the auditable areas in the organization that fall under federal and state laws pertaining to the employer-employee relationship.
-For any operating business, the legal risks and ramifications associated with failing to comply with HR laws and requirements, as well as reputational risk to the company and potential impact on employees, are too significant to overlook.
-Scenarios that can trigger an HR audit differ from organization to organization, and may range from the company implementing a new HR audit software system to an inquiry from the legal department regarding recent lawsuits.
+Human Resources compliance auditing refers to the auditable areas in the organization that fall under federal and state laws pertaining to the employer-employee relationship.
+For any operating business, the legal risks and ramifications associated with failing to comply with HR legal requirements, as well as reputational risk to the company and potential impact on employees, are too significant to overlook.
+Scenarios that can trigger an HR audit differ from organization to organization and may range from the company implementing a new HR audit software system to an inquiry from the legal department regarding recent lawsuits.

 HR Audit Checklist

 For compliance audits, the key to success is often completeness —– this is where an audit checklist can help.
 We want to include all applicable regulations, policies, and procedures in the checklist for maximum efficiency in the audit.

 1. Study and understand federal and local laws.

 When initially developing your audit procedures for a human resource audit, develop them based on federal laws and the local laws in your state.
 The focus of an HR audit is to provide coverage over legal requirements and reputational risks your company has concern over; as such, creating your audit procedures based on the law is the surest way to address these risks.
 Familiarize yourself with employment forms (W-2, I-9, etc), how they should be filled out, and the rules and penalties associated with these contracts.
 Ask yourself “What are the rules that should be followed and what kind of testing can I perform to make sure we are addressing those rules?”

 2. Always double-check the law.

 Human resource laws do not change very often, allowing internal auditors to create templates to leverage from audit to audit.
 Nonetheless, it is always wise to double-check for changes or updates to regulations before proceeding to roll-forward existing templates.